ML-Bioinfo-CEITEC/mirna_binding/README.md

 # Iterative Deep Neural Network Training models miRNA Binding

 Deep Learning (DL), a class of supervised learning algorithms, emerges as a new tool for deciphering functional genomics.
-MicroRNA regulates gene expressions by binding target miRNAs and leading to their degradation.
+MicroRNA regulates gene expressions by binding target microRNAs and leading to their degradation.
 Several ClipSeq datasets are publically available for the identification of microRNA-target interactions, e.g. ENCORI.
 However, microRNA binding rules are only partially understood.

 Here we rendered microRNA-target interactions from only nucleotide sequence information presented as a 2-dimensional matrix, which were used to train a DL binary classifier.
 Next, we applied techniques for model interpretation, showing high similarity with the current state of the art about microRNA binding rules.